Astrovisio/pisa-tutorials/app_tutorials/second_unity_README.md

 ## How to Run

-1. Download the latest version from the [Releases](https://github.com/Astrovisio/astrovisio-unity/releases) section.
+1. Download the latest version from the [Releases](https://github.com/Astrovisio/pisa-tutorials/releases) section.
 2. Extract the downloaded `.zip` archive.
 3. Open the extracted folder.
 4. **Double-click on `Astrovisio.exe`** to launch the application.

 > ⚠️ Ensure that Docker + AstroAPI are running before launching.
-> 🎮 VR headset is optional – required only for immersive data visualization.